 What to do at the National Palace of Sintra?

-There are many wonderful things to do at the National Palace of Sintra including a tour of its magnificent state rooms, a trip to the Central Patio and Water Grotto, and a walk around the gardens.
-You cannot miss the the mind-blowing ceiling of the Blazons Hall and the tiled wall coverings that adorn several important rooms.
+There are many wonderful things to do at the National Palace of Sintra, including a tour of its magnificent state rooms, a trip to the Central Patio and Water Grotto, and a walk around the gardens.
+You cannot miss the mind-blowing ceiling of Blazons Hall and the tiled wall coverings that adorn several important rooms.

 The most striking feature of the National Palace are two white, conical chimneys that stand tall over the royal kitchen.

-The palace is home to several impressive rooms such as the Manueline Room, the Arab Room (reminds of Palacio da Bolsa in Porto), the Swan Room, and the Palatine Chapel.
-You should not miss the Central Patio and the Water Grotto which are decorated with beautiful Azulejo panels.
+The palace has several impressive rooms, such as the Manueline Room, the Arab Room (reminds of Palacio da Bolsa in Porto), the Swan Room, and the Palatine Chapel.
+You should not miss the Central Patio and the Water Grotto, which are decorated with beautiful Azulejo panels.

-One of the highlights of the National Palace of Sintra are its majestic ceilings which are an amazing blend of Gothic, Moorish, and Renaissance architecture.
+One of the highlights of the National Palace of Sintra is its majestic ceilings, which are an amazing blend of Gothic, Moorish, and Renaissance architecture.

 National Palace tickets